Which place is cheaper, San Diego or Jacksonville?

 Also in San Diego, these are the prices for nightlife and alcohol related activities from various tour providers:

-San Diego is bigger, and its population is about 53% larger than the population of Jacksonville.
-When comparing the population of Jacksonville vs. San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+San Diego has a larger population, and is about 53% larger than the population of Jacksonville.
+When comparing the sizes of Jacksonville and San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Jacksonville and San Diego.
+The summer months attract visitors to Jacksonville because of the beaches, the city activities, and the family-friendly experiences.
 Furthermore, the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences are the main draw to San Diego this time of year.

 In July, Jacksonville is generally a little warmer than San Diego.
 Daily temperatures in Jacksonville average around 82°F (28°C), and San Diego fluctuates around 71°F (22°C).